whisthq/whist/protocol/README.md

 Of course, input must also be sent from client to server.
 This is handled in the form of SDL Events, which are retrieved in `./client/main.c` and handled in `sdl_event_handler.c`.
 These generally take the form of `fmsg`'s sent from client to server, over `UDP` for speed.
 We don't handle packet dropping, however, so sometimes the capslock and numlock will go out-of-sync.
 We use `sync_keyboard_state` to fix this, resyncing stateful keys every 50ms with an `fmsg`.
 This additionally handles the initial sync by-default.

+### Current Encoding Status

+Our current status of using encoders is a bit tricky.

+In an ideal world, we'd use the NVIDIA Capture SDK with the NVIDIA encoder.
+However, there's some nasty bugs in the currently available versions our our interfaces with them (namely device creation fails sometimes and hangs the protocol for 10 seconds).
+At the moment, we're using X11 capture with ffmpeg, which has been our fallback capturing mechanism.
+We are currently in the process of switching to X11 capture with direct NVIDIA encoding, since it's slightly faster and reconfigurable on the fly.
+If we can figure out how to safely switch back to NVIDIA capture as well, then we will do that for simplicity and performance.

 ## File Structure

 `tree -I "share|sentry-native|lib|include|build*|CMakeFiles|docs|loading|cmake" -P "*.c" .`